thr0n/clojured-taxi-rides/README.md

 rides that started and ended in the same area within a specified time window.

-3) `write-rides-to-kafka.clj` - Does the same filtering as the first application writes the retained rides into a Kafka cluster.
+3) `write-rides-to-kafka.clj` - Does the same filtering as the first application and writes the retained rides into a Kafka cluster.

 4) `read-rides-from-kafka.clj` - Reads the filtered rides from a Kafka cluster and does the same analysis as the second application.